jbxamora/articlesumz/README.md

-# Introducing Sumz: Open Source Article Summarizer with OpenAI GPT-4
+# Open Source Article Summarizer with OpenAI GPT-4

 Sumz is an open-source article summarization tool powered by the advanced capabilities of OpenAI GPT-4.
 Designed to help users quickly grasp the essence of lengthy articles, Sumz transforms verbose content into clear, concise, and informative summaries.
 By leveraging the cutting-edge natural language processing techniques of GPT-4, Sumz ensures that generated summaries maintain context, coherence, and accuracy.